 Some people practice meditation by merely focusing on their breathing for a period of time.
 Other people choose to complete an activity, such as cooking or going for a walk, while trying to focus on the task at hand.

 Now, your mind will wander when you meditate, but that is ok.
-One main point is to simply bring your wandering thoughts back to the present.
+One main point is to simply allow your wandering thoughts and be present with them.

 The study found the changes after only eight weeks of meditation.